codegregcode/codegregcode/README.md

 - 👋 Hi, I’m @codegregcode
-- 👀 I’m interested in music, tech and movies/tv
+- 👀 I’m interested in music, photography and movies/tv (& tech, of course)
 - 🌱 I completed a bootcamp with @CommandShiftHQ and I'm looking for my first Software Development role
 - 🤹‍♂️ React, Firebase, PostgreSQL, Docker, JavaScript, HTML, CSS and Git
 - 📫 You can reach me here: codegregcode@gmail.com